texttest/texttest_koans/README.md

 TextTest is a tool for automating black box testing of command-line programs.
 These Koans are an interactive and fun way to be introduced to and learn how to test with TextTest.

-**Current Lessons**

-- Lesson1

 **Getting Started**
 Download the zip, expand it
 [install TextTest](http://texttest.org/index.php?page=documentation_trunk&n=install_texttest)
-and then run texttest -a koans from the expanded directory.
+and then run texttest from the expanded directory.

 Click on the first test, (top left) and follow the instructions and fill in the blanks